danports/prism-rails/README.md

 6. Connect the two Digital Detectors to the station computer with some [Wired Modems](http://www.computercraft.info/wiki/Wired_Modem) and [Networking Cable](http://www.computercraft.info/wiki/Networking_Cable).
 Make sure to right-click the Wired Modems attached to the detectors to activate them when finished.
 Note the identifiers assigned to the detectors (e.g. `digital_detector_27`); you'll need them in the next step.
 7. Set up the station computer:
    1. [Install Amber](https://github.com/danports/amber#getting-started) on the station computer.
-   2. Add the `prism-rails` repository: `> amber repository add https://github.com/danports/prism-rails` (TODO: This doesn't work yet) If you are running an Amber server, add the repository there instead to make it available to all of the computers in your network.
+   2. Add the `prism-rails` repository (or, if you are running an [Amber server](https://github.com/danports/amber#server), add the repository there instead to make it available to all of the computers in your network): `> amber repository add https://github.com/danports/prism-rails`
    3. Install the `railstation` package: `> amber install railstation`
    4. An editor will open with a configuration file; update the necessary values and then save the file and exit the editor:
       1. Set `stationId`.
 Generally, stations should be numbered sequentially, starting with `1`.